microsoft/vcpkg-docs/vcpkg/readme/vcpkg-README.md

 [other build
 systems](../concepts/build-system-integration.md#manual-integration).

-For a short description of all available commands, run `vcpkg-help`.
+For a short description of all available commands, run `vcpkg help`.
 Run `vcpkg help [topic]` for details on a specific topic.

 # Getting Started

 First, follow the [quick start guide](../get_started/get-started.md).

-If a library you need is not present in the vcpkg registry, you can [open an issue on the GitHub repo][contributing:submit-issue] where the vcpkg team and community can see it, and potentially add the port to vcpkg.
+If a library you need is not present in the vcpkg registry, you can [open an issue on the GitHub repository][contributing:submit-issue] where the vcpkg team and community can see it, and potentially add the port to vcpkg.
 Or you can [contribute the package yourself](get_started/get-started-adding-to-registry).

 After you've gotten vcpkg installed and working, you may wish to add [tab completion](../commands/integrate.md#vcpkg-autocompletion) to your shell.

 vcpkg has you covered, it doesn't matter what build system you use: